 Water Lettuce (Pistia stratoites)

 Found in the extreme Southeastern USA, this plant is very sensitive to frost.
 Water Lettuce has lime-green leaves with deep veins radiating outward from the base.
 Roots dangle into the water, making it a true floating plant, and it prefers quiet, partially shaded, nutrient-rich waters to grow.
 Triploid Grass Carp and Koi will nibble at this plant, but they usually will not control it.
-The chemical method of choice is to spray plants with Reward and a Surfactant.
+The chemical method of choice is to spray plants with Reward or Tribune and a Surfactant.

 Water Lilies & Spatterdock